top of page

 Well, I have just one more day in my ride.
 I have bittersweet feelings.
 To be honest, I am anxious to get home.
 I miss my family, my friends, my riding group (go PSC), my house, my hometown, and my job.
 This ride has been a wonderful experience.
 But at this point, I am ready for it to be over.
 Seven+ weeks is a long time.
 Fortunately, I should finish tomorrow (Sunday).
-The weather forecast indicates on and of light rain in the morning, a lot like today.
+The weather forecast indicates on and off light rain in the morning, similar to today.
 I can push through that.
 And then, Chris and I will hop in the car for the long ride back to Fort Collins.

-I have moved into a different phase of the ride.
+I have entered a new phase of the journey.
 More cities with more places to stay.
 So I am not running into other TransAm cyclists or meeting as many fellow riders.
 That said, the riding in Virginia is just spectacular.
 Mountains.
 Valleys.
 Climbs.
 Descents.
 I have really enjoyed this last week.
 For entertainment, I am catching up on my favorite podcasts, binging on Slate Money, Hang Up and Listen, The Gist, A Slight Change of Plans, and more.

-The last two days brought great, yet very different rides which I describe below.
-I also build on my last blog post, where I talked about managing bike, body, and mind—this time giving an update on body and my take on mind.
+The last two days brought great, yet very different rides, which I describe below.
+I also built on my last blog post, where I discussed managing bike, body, and mind—this time providing an update on body and sharing my thoughts on mind.

 Riding